ForsakenNGS/DruidMacroHelper/README.md

     Disable autoUnshift if on global cooldown
 * `/dmh mana`

+    Disable autoUnshift if on global cooldown or missing mana to shift back into form
+* `/dmh gcd mana`

     Disable autoUnshift if you are missing mana to shift back into form
 * `/dmh cd <itemId|itemShortcut>[ <itemId|itemShortcut> ...]`